LasneF/quobix.com/content/vacuum/rules/tags/operation-tag-defined.md

 [Operation Tags](https://swagger.io/docs/specification/grouping-operations-with-tags/) are used to define operation _categories_ or _groups_.

 Sometimes, tags that have been defined for an operation, have **not** been defined as part of the global scope of the specification.

+This is technically allowed, however it's **Bad OpenAPI hygiene**.
+The rule will throw a warning.
+Make sure tags used by operations are always defined in the global scope of the document.

 ### Why did this violation appear?